happyfella/RPG-Item-Generator/README.md

 Simple, universal and configurable RPG item generator.

 ### Documentation
 I'm currently creating the documentation within the Wiki tab.
+If you see issues with the documentation or any confusion, please email me so I can make the necessary modifications.

 ### Other Information
 If you have any questions or would like to provide feedback, feel free to email me at adambennettaz@gmail.com.